 We travelled all day and had a layover in Dallas.
 By the time we left for Hartford, it was sunset again and I got to capture this photo from the plane:

 Here I got to reflect on the trip as a whole and understand how I’d grown.
 Taking in a brand new place, meeting new people, and engaging in new experiences is great, but if you take nothing away from it, you’ve missed the point.
 I am one person in this world, and there’s so much more of it to discover.
-The best ministry there is, is to be kind to every person you meet in a day.
-Allow them to see Christ in you by example, and not just your words.
 And at the end of the day, it doesn’t matter who you are, what your job is, who your friends are, or where you come from.
 Kindness is a universal language, and there is always so much more to learn out there.
 That was reinforced big time to me in Riviera Maya.
 This is only the start.

 The best finale to the best trip was walking back up to my room at home and my precious kitty, Misty, greeting me.
 Needless to say, she was happy to have me home and her very vocal meow echoed through the whole house (that’s my girl).
 And as an amazing of an experience as it was in Riviera Maya, I was glad to be home, too.